Skip to main content

 Fabric room 2019The backing material is the fabric that goes on the back of your quilt.
 There is a lot you need to know about the backing material.

-Type of Material
+Type of Materials

 T-shirt quilts can be backed with any number of materials.
-Typically you will see cotton, polyester, denim, duck cloth, fleece, flannel or Minky.
+Typically, you will see cotton, polyester, denim, duck cloth, fleece, flannel or Minky.

 What's best?
 I have used all of the listed types of materials.
 We prefer to use a high quality 100% cotton fabric.
 We think this has a great look, feel and is durable.